 If you expect the farthest planet from the Sun to be the coldest, you may be wondering about Pluto.
 Particularly, if you went to school in the 20th century you might think that Pluto is the farthest planet out in our Solar system.

-But Pluto was demoted to the category of a dwarf planet over ten years ago.
+But Pluto has been demoted to the category of a dwarf planet over ten years ago.
 After years of controversy, back in 2006, the International Astronomical Union (IAU) decided that Pluto should no longer be considered Pluto a planet.

 When I was a little kid, we only knew about our planets.
 Since then, we’ve downgraded Pluto but have discovered that other solar systems and stars are common.
 So life is probably quite prevalent. – Buzz Aldrin